thosgood/translations/README.md

 Here are some papers that I've translated into English.
 Any comments or corrections are greatly appreciated.
+For contact details, see [my website](https://thosgood.com).

 I've tried to refrain from "rewriting" too much: generally the sentence structure etc. is pretty close to the original.
 As a consequence, some of the language (in particular, any categorical statement) is slightly wordy, but hey ho.